guardian/ssm-scala/README.md

 The instance must already have both a public IP address _and_ appropriate security groups.

 Note that if the argument `-t <app>,<stack>,<stage>` resolves to more than one instance, the command will stop with an error message.
-You can circumvent this behaviour and instruct `ssm` to proceed with one single instance.
-There are three selections methods:
+You can circumvent this behaviour and instruct `ssm` to proceed with one single instance using the command line flags `--oldest` and `--newest`, which select either the oldest or newest instances.

-- `-s any`, where ssm will simply selects one valid instance and runs with it.

-- `-s newest`, where ssm selects the newest of all valid instances.

-- `-s oldest`, where ssm selects the oldest of all valid instances.

 ## Development